Archduchess Dolores of Austria: Early life

 Archduchess Dolores was educated with her sisters Immaculata and Margaretha.
 The three sisters, very close in age, were artistically inclined.
 Dolores was particularity skillful at drawing.
 Her education emphasised languages, and in addition to her native German, she learned French, Spanish, Hungarian and Italian.
 The family was wealthy.
-They had the Palais Toskana in Vienna and Schloss Wilhelminenberg as their country state.
+They owned the Palais Toskana in Vienna and Schloss Wilhelminenberg as their country estate.
 Vacations were spent in Italy where Infanta Blanca owned a rural property near Viareggio.
 During World War I, Archduchess Dolores's father and two eldest brothers fought with the Austro-Hungarian army.